canatag2370-lang/hello-world/README.md

    On Windows, if `python` is not found, try `py run_face_distance.py` instead.
 5. Grant camera access if your system asks for permission.
-When the window opens, you should see the green box with the red “Hedef” label, a red crosshair centered on your nose, and the distance estimate in centimeters.
+When the window opens, you should see the green box with the red “Hedef” label, a magenta crosshair centered on your nose with a small gap in the middle, and the distance estimate in centimeters.
    Press `q` to close the window when you are done.

 ### Running the script directly